PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac hit him right between the eyes, and knocked him out cold.

-# WIZARD v DUKE #
+# 4

-[^give the wizard some kind of tag so we know him when he talks to Boltac]:
+> give the wizard some kind of tag or visual cue so we know him when he talks to Boltac

 In the center of Robrecht, there was a river.
-In the center of the river was an island occupied by a very damp castle.
+In the center of this river was an island occupied by a very damp castle.
 And in the very damp center of this very damp castle was a Duke on a throne.
+Both of which were also damp.
+And one of them was terribly bored.

 The Duke yawned mightily, then thought the better of it.
-He was holding court, such as court was in the remote and unimpressive Dutchy of Robrech.
+He was holding court.
+Well, such as court as could be held in the remote and unimpressive Dutchy of Robrecht.
 There were no glittering courtiers, there were no ladies-in-waiting, there was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was supposed to settle before he would be allowed to go to his supper.

 "Messers Rudolph and Fuad, herders of goats!" the Chamberlain announced.
 The Duke waved his hand in acknowledgement and the men were brought before him.